webgnome/bootstrap-year-calendar/README.md

 A fully customizable year calendar widget, now for Bootstrap 4 !
 You can find all details on the [official website](http://www.bootstrap-year-calendar.com/).

+This is a fork by [webworks nürnberg](https://wwnbg.de) of https://github.com/Paul-DS/bootstrap-year-calendar.

 ![alt tag](http://www.bootstrap-year-calendar.com/img/calendar.png)